kn-lim/dreamingway-bot/README.md

           - Auth type: `NONE`
           - Invoke mode: `BUFFERED (default)`
           - Enable `Configure cross-origin resource sharing (CORS)`
+2. Create a Lambda task function on AWS.
+    - For the `Runtime`, select `Provide your own bootstrap on Amazon Linux 2` under `Custom runtime`.
+    - For the `Architecture`, select `x86_64`.
+    - Under `Advanced Settings`, select:
+        - `Enable VPC`

-2. Archive the `bootstrap` binary in a .zip file and upload it to the Lambda function.
+3. Archive the `bootstrap` binary in a .zip file and upload it to the Lambda functions.
-3. In the `Configuration` tab, add in the required environment variables.
+4. In the `Configuration` tab, add in the required environment variables.
-4. Get the Lambda function's `Function URL` and add it to the Discord bot's `Interactions Endpoint URL` in the [Discord Developer Portal](https://discord.com/developers/).
+5. Get the Lambda endpoint function's `Function URL` and add it to the Discord bot's `Interactions Endpoint URL` in the [Discord Developer Portal](https://discord.com/developers/).
     - If it saves properly, that indicates your Lambda function is properly configured to act as a Discord bot.